- Public Works

 Grant County Solid Waste provides information to Grant County residents regarding recycling opportunities as well as information on hazardous waste disposal options.

 Grant County operates the Ephrata Landfill.
 Near Ephrata, Washington, this modern landfill was expanded in 2004 to a lined facility with a leachate and gas collection system.

 Household Hazardous Waste

 Grant County Solid Waste offers Household Hazardous Waste Collection events two or three times a year.
 These events are held on Saturdays in the spring and fall and are for household generated waste only.

-Grant County Solid Waste provides recycling opportunities at the Grant County Landfill and most drop box sites.
+Grant County Solid Waste provides recycling opportunities at the Grant County Landfill.
+Grant County Solid Waste also offers tire amnesty events.

 We can help reduce waste by making careful choices about what we buy, use and throw away.

 Solid Waste Planning